 2) Photos of you doing what you love — do you love dancing? hiking? dressing up?
 Show it!

 3) Ask someone to take a photo of you.
 It is easier to ask a stranger to take a photo of you while on vacation / touristy place of interest.
 Shy?

 4) Look for photos from events online.
 If there is an event you attended recently (sporting, professional, social etc.), you can probably find photos online.

 5) Use a variety of shots (3–6 total photos should suffice).
 1 up close-up, 1 action photo, 1+ travel photo and 1 candid photo can round out your profile.

 6) Use photos that will engage suitors, invite them to inquire about the backstory behind the photo.
 Where is that view of?
 What event was this photo taken at?

-7) Label photos with a caption as needed. (i.e. friends, babies, others or the situation/setting).
-Is that your child or not?
+7) Label photos with a caption as needed. (i.e. friends, babies, others or the situation).
+Is that your child?
 Who is your hot friend?
-Is that your ex in the photo?
+Is that your ex?
 Your ability to write a captivating caption vs. stating ‘this is me at the beach’ can help make you more interesting.

 Photofeeler is a good source for help with evaluating photos.
 Remember it is better to have fewer / higher quality photos than have that one extra unflattering photo (you are only as attractive as your worst photo).
 For a complimentary dating profile review - apps, photos, bio - contact me today!!!
 For additional advice with writing a bio and selecting apps, check out this FAQ.